bigomics/omicsplayground-doc/dataprep/contrasts.rst

 | sample4 |     black      |     switzerland      |
 +---------+----------------+----------------------+

-The column names (black_vs_blond) will be used to name the comparisons. the first name (black) will be used as the numerator of the contrast, and the second name (blond) will be used as the denominator of the contrast.
+The column names (black_vs_blond) will be used to name the comparisons.
+The first name (black) will be used as the numerator of the contrast, and the second name (blond) will be used as the denominator of the contrast.
 Inside the platform, we will transform the contrasts table to the following table:

 +---------+----------------+----------------------+